Introduction to ETL Process

 - Full Refresh: This type of load refers to the situation when complete data of the table is deleted and loaded with fresh data.

 The data warehouse then allows OLAP or OLTP features.

 Disadvantages of ETL Process

-- Customization- This refers to the fast and effective solutions or responses to the data generated by source systems.
+- Customization: This refers to the fast and effective solutions or responses to the data generated by source systems.
 But using the ETL tool here slows down this process.

-- Expensive- Using a data warehouse to store an increasing amount of data being generated periodically is a high cost an organization needs to pay.
+- Expensive: Using a data warehouse to store an increasing amount of data being generated periodically is a high cost an organization needs to pay.

 ETL tool comprises of extract, transform and load processes where it helps to generate information from the data gathered from various source systems.
-The data from source system can come in any formats and can be loaded in any desired format in data warehouses thus ETL tool must support connectivity to all types of these formats.
+The data from the source system can come in any format and can be loaded in any desired format in data warehouses thus ETL tool must support connectivity to all types of these formats.